mirror/dd-wrt/src/router/python/Doc/library/stdtypes.rst

    Return an iterator over the keys, values or items (represented as tuples of ``(key, value)``) in the dictionary.

-   Keys and values are iterated over in an arbitrary order which is non-random, varies across Python implementations, and depends on the dictionary's history of insertions and deletions.
-If keys, values and items views are iterated over with no intervening modifications to the dictionary, the order of items will directly correspond.
+   Keys and values are iterated over in insertion order.
    This allows the creation of ``(value, key)`` pairs using :func:`zip`: ``pairs = zip(d.values(), d.keys())``.
 Another way to create the same list is ``pairs = [(v, k) for (k, v) in d.items()]``.

    Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

+   .. versionchanged:: 3.7
+      Dictionary order is guaranteed to be insertion order.

 .. describe:: x in dictview